 On 30th August 2021, ISXFEU issued a convertible note to ISX, under which ISX advanced AUD\$6.6 million to ISXFEU.
 ISXFEU can elect to repay the loan in part or in whole at any time over the period of 10 years.
 In the absence of a subsisting event of default, ISX has no right to require early repayment.
 ISX has a right to convert the loan or interest (or part of it) into ordinary ISXFEU Shares at any time (to the extent that the loan has not been repaid).
 The conversion period commences on the fifth anniversary of 30th August 2026 and ends on the maturity date.
 The conversion date must be between 10 and 60 business days after the date of the conversion notice (unless otherwise agreed by the parties).
-If ISXFEU is a listed company at that time, conversion would occur at a price equal to the volume weighted average price of the ISXFEU Shares that reflects the exchange rate on the conversion date).
+If ISXFEU is a listed company at that time, conversion would occur at a price equal to the volume weighted average price of the ISXFEU Shares traded on the securities exchange over the three months prior to conversion (for such number of ISXFEU Shares that reflects the exchange rate on the conversion date).
 If ISXFEU is not listed on a securities exchange, conversion would occur at a fair market price determined by an independent valuer agreed upon by the parties.
 Interest is payable on the principal sum of the loan and accrues quarterly in arrears at 1% above the Reserve Bank of Australia cash rate expressed on a per annum basis.